lamng3/jax-js/FEATURES.md

 Array primitives need to be called with methods like `a.add(b)` / `a.mul(b)` instead of `a + b` and `a * b` as in Python, which has overloading.

+Broadcasting is fully supported.
+Basic and advanced indexing can be done with `Array.slice()`.

 Several other Array convenience methods are supported like `Array.min()` and `Array.sum()`, although some of them are only available in the `jax.numpy` namespace.
 This is for performance and to simplify the core Array prototype, since there's a bit of cruft there with esoteric methods like